Inpatient Rehab for Alcoholism & Drug Abuse

 - What your homelife and social situation is like.

-Addiction treatment is a highly individualized process that works best when it fits the patient’s unique needs.3 Once we have the above information, we can help you not only withdraw from substances safely and more comfortably, but also address the psychological and social issues surrounding your addiction.2 An inpatient program is ideal when treating people with co-occurring disorders or who lack a supportive network.1
+Addiction treatment is a highly individualized process that works best when it fits the patient’s unique needs.3 Once we have the above information, we can help you not only withdraw from substances safely and more comfortably, but also address the psychological and social issues surrounding your addiction.2 An inpatient program is ideal when treating people with co-occurring disorders or who lack a supportive network and need individual counseling.1

-Inpatient addiction treatment programs typically begin with medical detox.
-Depending on the severity of addiction and substances being used, withdrawal can be extremely unpleasant and sometimes dangerous, and may require medical intervention.
+Inpatient addiction treatment programs typically begin in our Hollywood, FL medical detox program.
+Depending on the severity of addiction and drugs being used, withdrawal can be extremely unpleasant and sometimes dangerous, and may require medical intervention.

 However, despite its necessity in many instances, medical detox alone is largely ineffective in helping someone sustain long-term addiction recovery.
 The process of getting—and staying—sober is hard work and requires comprehensive treatment.2, 3